CarbonScaler: Leveraging Cloud Workload Elasticity for Optimizing Carbon-Efficiency: Related Work

 {\bf Temporal Shifting.} Temporal shifting by delaying execution of batch jobs from high carbon slots to lower carbon slots has been explored in ~\cite{Wiesner2021LetsWA, cloudcarbon, Radovanovic2021CarbonAwareCF}.
-The Let's wait-a-while \cite{Wiesner2021LetsWA} approach uses temporal shifting to reduce the carbon footprint of batch workloads using threshold and deadline-based methods and by exploiting overnight or weekends hours to extract savings.
+The Let's wait-a-while \cite{Wiesner2021LetsWA} approach uses temporal shifting to reduce the carbon footprint of batch workloads using threshold and deadline-based methods and by exploiting overnight or weekend hours to extract savings.
 In \cite{cloudcarbon}, the authors highlight the implications of scheduling AI workloads in different settings and suggest temporal shifting to minimize the carbon footprint.
 Finally, in \cite{Radovanovic2021CarbonAwareCF}, the authors employ a virtual limit on resources when carbon cost is high to force the scheduler to shift workloads to lower carbon periods.
-As noted in \S \ref{sec:intro}, a limitation of temporal shifting approaches is that they delay job completion times and may also require user's to specify deadlines for job.
+As noted in \S \ref{sec:intro}, a limitation of temporal shifting approaches is that they delay job completion times and may also require users to specify deadlines for jobs.
 In contrast, \systemName employs resource elasticity to scale and complete jobs in a timely manner and can additionally exploit temporal flexibility whenever available.

-{\bf Spatial Shifting.} Spatial shifting approaches that to select the region with lowest carbon footprint to execute newly arriving jobs has also been studied.
-The authors of \cite{Acun2022AHA, cloudcarbon, Zheng2020MitigatingCA} explore the spatial selection to achieve lower carbon cost.
-The authors of \cite{Acun2022AHA} explore data center and power upgrade plans to allow more carbon-efficient execution, while \cite{cloudcarbon} explore cloud data center regions and potential carbon savings.
+{\bf Spatial Shifting.} Prior work has studied spatial shifting to select the region with the lowest carbon footprint to execute newly arriving jobs.
+The authors of \cite{Acun2022AHA, cloudcarbon, Zheng2020MitigatingCA, sukprasert2023quantifying} explore the spatial selection to achieve lower carbon cost.
+The authors of \cite{Acun2022AHA} explore data center and power upgrade plans to allow more carbon-efficient execution, while \cite{cloudcarbon, sukprasert2023quantifying} explore cloud data center regions and potential carbon savings.
 Lastly, \cite{Zheng2020MitigatingCA} exploits migration to avoid energy curtailment.
-While we study the benefits on using different geographic regions to run carbon scaling jobs in \S \ref{sec:trace-character}, a full analysis of combining spatial shifting with carbon scaling is part of future work and beyond the scope of the current paper.
+While we study the benefits of using different geographic regions to run carbon scaling jobs in \S \ref{sec:trace-character}, a full analysis of combining spatial shifting with carbon scaling is outside the scope of this paper.